UCIUROP2015/UCI_OmletRTC/README.md

 ## What is WebRTC?
 ![alt img](https://github.com/UCIUROP2015/UCI_UROP_WEBRTC/blob/master/images/logo-webrtc.png)<br>
-webRTC is a new webstandard being developed for peer-to-peer communication on the web.
+WebRTC is a new webstandard being developed for peer-to-peer communication on the web.
 This means that browsers will be able to send information, without sending information through the server.
 Server side this will reduce load dramatically.

-Currently the webRTC standard is very focused on the video & audio aspects of the project.
+Currently the WebRTC standard is very focused on the video & audio aspects of the project.
 In the future (hopefully near future!) they will begin implementing the data channel, which will allow arbitrary data to be sent peer-to-peer.
-For now the webRTC team is focused on stabalizing and optimizing the video and audio channels.
+For now the WebRTC team is focused on stabalizing and optimizing the video and audio channels.

 Unfortunately, a server (or two servers) will still be required for two reasons, The media for the page must be initially supplied, and the server, in conjunction with a [STUN server](http://en.wikipedia.org/wiki/STUN), is required to synchronize the connections.